bartosz-wedzinski/math-and-data-analysis/README.md

-# math-and-data-analysis

-# Eurozone Retail Trade Index - Forecasting Analysis
+# Time Series Forecasting Analysis

 A comprehensive time series study comparing classical and modern forecasting techniques using the `euretail` dataset.